FINDING A SERIES OR AN AUTHOR:

 Another problem is the unbelievability of the climax.
 I was reading along, came to that part, and said, "Huh?"
 (I might have said something a bit stronger.)
 It was as if Leigh had to wind it up quickly so she threw in...well I can't tell you what she threw in or I'd spoil it for you.
 Suffice it to say that it's the kind of hokey scene you'd find in a Nancy Drew mystery, like The Hidden Staircase, for instance.
 Anyhow, Leigh still writes the best erotic sex scenes in paranormal fiction, so if you love that earth-shattering moment when the mating heat takes hold, this one's for you.

-Lawe's Justice begins with a prologue that finds Lawe, a Lion Breed, and his brother, Rule Breaker, in the cages of Phillip Brandenmore's "scientific" laboratories, listening to the dying screams of their mother, Morningstar Martinez, as she is being vivisected.
-Flash forward to the present and we have Lawe and Rule working for Jonas Wyatt and the Bureau of Breed Affairs.
-Lawe is now second in command to Jonas.
-He has pulled out of active field work because he has discovered that he has a mate, and mated Breeds generally take behind-the-scenes jobs so that they don't risk death to themselves and their mates.
 Lawe's potential mate is Diane Broen, the human niece of Phillip Brandenmore, who died in a previous book after spending many years capturing and experimenting on Breeds.
 Diane has been working as a mercenary commander for years, lately for Jonas and the Breeds.
 Neither Lawe nor Diane want to complete the mating bond.
 Lawe keeps remembering his mother's screams as she died, and he doesn't want to put Diane in danger by becoming her full mate.
 If he does mate with her, though, he wants her to quite her job and stay at home.
 Diane, on the other hand, sees herself as a warrior, and she's afraid that Lawe will force her to live in the Sanctuary, barefoot and pregnant, as the saying goes.
 All through the book, they agonize over this problem in endless interior monologues and argue it out in many verbal battles.

 The secondary plot line involves Gideon, and this is the plot that is related to "An Inconvenient Mate."
 Gideon is the Breed suspected of going feral.
 He was driven mad by Brandenmore's experiments and has been tracking down Brandenmore's scientists, mutilating each one before he kills them.
 He is also trying to find three Breeds who escaped from the cages with him, one of whom infected him with her blood when she gave him a transfusion to save his life before leaving him behind.
 Gideon believes that her blood is the cause of his feral fever, and he's determined to punish her for what she did to him.
 (I'm thinking that the odds are pretty good that she will turn out to be his bond mate.)
 As the tension builds, both Gideon and the not-so-happy couple wind up on the Navajo Reservation shortly after the events depicted in "An Inconvenient Mate."
 At that point, a climactic scene resolves the mate-bond situation between Lawe and Diane, but leaves Gideon's task uncompleted.

 Once again, this book is filled with editing errors.
 Sometimes I actually felt that paragraphs were in the wrong order or that sentences were missing.
 Other times, the narrative was so jumbled that I found myself going back to re-read a page or two so that I could understand exactly what just happened.
-In addition, the repetition of information drags down the narrativeand the action.
+In addition, the repetition of information drags down the narrative—and the action.
 I found myself paging past these scenes, anxious to get on with the action.
 For example, in one two-page segment of a lengthy internal monologue, Gideon feels the need to tell us three times that he has identified the traitor on Diane's team of mercenaries, including twice stating that he discovered the traitor's identity in the past 24 hours.
 I truly believe that the average reader understood this after reading it once.

 Diane and Lawe are typical SMR protagonists.
 She is feisty and smart, demanding her independence and fighting against the protected life of a Breed mate, but relatively submissive in the bedroom.
 Lawe is an über-alpha, refusing to compromise his belief that Diane belongs back at Sanctuary away from the front lines.
 For awhile, she runs away and he follows, but eventually, they talk it out and come to a détente.
 The bedroom scenes don't begin until well into the story, but when they do, they're just as steamy and over the top as usual.